learn-co-curriculum/dsc-probability-mass-function/README.md

 ![png](index_files/index_14_0.png)

-The bars look almost the same as the lines above.
 If you look carefully, the difference is only there in the y-axis.
 A histogram shows the frequency count of each value in a dataset, whereas a pmf, being a probability function shows the data as probabilities.
 And this is where we started off from.
 A pmf ingests frequencies of values and convert them into a function of their probability of occurance of those values.

 **NOTE**: In some literature, the pmf is also called just the **probability distribution**.
 The phrase distribution function is usually reserved exclusively for the cumulative distribution function CDF.